 While the standard drill is invaluable to any craftsperson, it might be underpowered for some tasks.
 Impact drivers allow you to take on heavy-duty jobs, such as driving bolts or screws through concrete, metal, and other dense materials.

 As you can imagine, impact drivers are significantly pricier than standard drills, typically costing hundreds of dollars.
-While there are cheaper impact drivers on the market, most of them are of poor quality.
-Finding a quality driver on a budget, therefore, will take a significant amount of digging.
+While there are cheaper impact drivers on the market, most of them are low-quality tools.
+Therefore, finding a quality driver on a budget will take a significant amount of digging.

 |Best Overall||BLACK+DECKER BDCI20C MAX Impact Driver||